 Congratulations!
 You have chosen a great career!
 Physician Assistant (Associate) remains one of the best career choices in the nation.
 The unique personalities and professional abilities of PAs combine to create tremendous financial opportunities!
-Continue your journey by becoming the best version of yourself and establish a basis of financial education.
-The PAs Guide To Financial Planning is a one-stop-shop for PAs to begin or improve their personal finances!
+Continue your journey by becoming the best version of yourself and establishing a basis for financial education.
+The PAs Guide To Financial Planning is a one-stop shop for PAs to begin or improve their personal finances!

 Physician Assistant Financial Literacy

 Study after study has shown the degree of personal wellness and job satisfaction is linked to the level of financial literacy.
 Don’t be a victim of burnout!
 AAPA offers many resources regarding PA burnout.
 Just like burnout, when it comes to personal finance and financial literacy, ignorance is NOT bliss.
 You have a professional Master’s degree (or soon will) and are very skilled at critical decision-making.
 Do not fall victim to the belief that your master’s degree has given you the knowledge to fully understand and manage your financial situation to its full capacity.

 Financial Literacy (aka financial education) includes:

 - Earning Income

 - Asset Protection